molly/static-timeline-generator/README.md

 Once you run `npm run-script buld`, you will see a `_site` directory containing static HTML/CSS/JS files with your site content.
 You can now use any static site hosting to deploy these files!

-### Github pages
+### GitHub pages

-To deploy your static site on Github pages (free!), create a branch containing the static files in the root directory by running `git subtree push --prefix _site origin gh-pages`.
+To deploy your static site on GitHub pages (free), create a branch containing the static files in the root directory by running `git subtree push --prefix _site origin gh-pages`.
 Then you can go to your repository's Settings > Pages options and choose "Deploy from a branch", then select `gh-pages` as the branch.

 <img src="docs/gh-pages-config.png" alt="Github Pages config settings.
 Under 'Build and deployment', Source is set to 'Deploy from a branch', branch is set to 'gh-pages', and the folder is set to '/ (root)'." width="500"/>